About Minnesota Jewish Theatre Company

 Minnesota Jewish Theatre Company ignites the hearts and minds of people of all cultural backgrounds by producing theater of the highest artistic standards.
 Rooted in Jewish content, our work explores differences, illuminates commonalities, and fosters greater understanding among all people.

-Minnesota Jewish Theatre Company (MJTC) was born in July 1994, shortly after Founder and Producing Artistic Director Barbara Brooks gave birth to her son.
+Minnesota Jewish Theatre Company (MJTC) was born in July 1994, shortly after Founder & Producing Artistic Director Barbara Brooks gave birth to her son.
 Through his infancy, she thought about her identity and how she could continue her Jewish heritage into the next generation.
 Beyond that, she wondered how her son and his future friends — Jew and non-Jew alike — would learn to share and find richness in each other’s diversity.

 Financial support has come from hundreds of individuals and prestigious institutional sources.
 Groups have attended from community organizations, public and private schools, and synagogues and churches.
-Recognition on both a local and national level continues to grow.